 The museum was birthed out of the necessity to have the collection of stages involved in the production of Volkswagen documented.

-There are pavilions where several models of Autosadt Volkswagen group of cars are sampled.
+There are pavilions where several models of Autosadt Volkswagen cars are sampled.
 This is such a beautiful sight to behold.
 In total, these pavilions are up to seven.
 It was sometime in May of 2020 that the main pavilion was opened.
-In it, there were many very advanced models of cars locked in a crate.
+In it, many very advanced car models were locked in a crate.

 Its area is beautifully patterned with water and vegetation.
-Visitors are very well let access into the complex; however, before they are permitted to drive any of the cars along the track, they must present their driver’s license cards.
+Visitors are very well allowed access to the complex; however, before they can drive any of the cars along the track, they must present their driver’s license cards.

-The track along which visitors who can drive are permitted to drive on has a hill angled at 21 degrees and another hill angled at the side.
-There also are mounds along the track, which help elevate one wheel of the vehicles off the ground.
+The track along which visitors who can drive are permitted to drive has a hill angled at 21 degrees and another hill angled at the side.
+Mounds along the track also help elevate one wheel of the vehicles off the ground.